 DC governance

-With the increasing burden that final salary pension schemes have had on employers, and the introduction of the catalyst that is automatic enrolment, a dramatic rise in defined contribution (DC) pension schemes was somewhat inevitable.
-With DC now firmly under the spotlight,
+With the increasing burden that defined benefit pension schemes have had on employers, and the introduction of the catalyst that is automatic enrolment, a dramatic rise in defined contribution (DC) pension schemes was somewhat inevitable.
+Now that DC is firmly under the spotlight, concerns have emerged about the need to achieve good member outcomes across DC workplace pension scheme (which encompass both occupational and personal pension schemes).

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.